bavamont/jwt-security-analyzer/README.md

 # JWT Security Analyzer

-A desktop application for JWT token analysis, security testing, and penetration testing.
-Built with Electron for cross-platform compatibility and designed for developers.
+A comprehensive desktop application for JWT token analysis, security testing, and penetration testing.
+Built with Electron for cross-platform compatibility and designed for security professionals and developers.

 ## Features